Swimming pool: Infinity pools

 An infinity pool (also named negative edge or vanishing edge pool) is a swimming pool which produces a visual effect of water extending to the horizon, vanishing, or extending to "infinity".
-Often, the water appears to fall into an ocean, lake, bay, or other similar body of water.
-The illusion is most effective whenever there is a significant change in elevation, though having a natural body of water on the horizon is not a limiting factor.
+Often, the water appears, from the perspective of the swimmer, to fall into an ocean, lake, bay, or other similar body of water.
+The illusion is most effective whenever there is a significant change in elevation (e.g., a roof-top swimming pool with a lake or ocean view), though having a natural body of water on the horizon is not a limiting factor.

-Natural pools and ponds
+Natural swimming pools and ponds

-Natural pools were developed in central and western Europe in the early and mid-1980s by designers and landscape architects with environmental concerns.
+Natural swimming pools were developed in central and western Europe in the early and mid-1980s by designers and landscape architects with environmental concerns.
 They have recently been growing in popularity as an alternative to traditional swimming pools.
-Natural pools are constructed bodies of water in which no chemicals or devices that disinfect or sterilize water are used, and all the cleaning of the pool is achieved purely with the motion of the water through biological filters and plants rooted hydroponically in the system.
-In essence, natural pools seek to recreate swimming holes and swimmable lakes, the environment where people feel safe swimming in a non-polluted, healthy, and ecologically balanced body of water.
+Natural swimming pools are constructed bodies of water in which no chemicals or devices that disinfect or sterilize water are used, and all the cleaning of the pool is achieved purely with the motion of the water through biological filters and plants rooted hydroponically in the system.
+In essence, natural swimming pools seek to recreate swimming holes and swimmable lakes, the environment where people feel safe swimming in a non-polluted, healthy, and ecologically balanced body of water.

 Water in natural pools has many desirable characteristics.
 For example, red eyes, dried-out skin and hair, and bleached swimsuits associated with overly chlorinated water are naturally absent in natural pools.
-Natural pools, by requiring a water garden to be a part of the system, offer different aesthetic options and can support amphibious wildlife such as snails, frogs, and salamanders, and even small fish if desired.
+Natural swimming pools, by requiring a water garden to be a part of the system, offer different aesthetic options and can support amphibious wildlife such as snails, frogs, and salamanders, and even small fish if desired.